Dutch and American Girls, 5 Differences

 American girls tend to view marriage as:

 - The objective of being in a serious relationship.
-Marrying the right man is as important as choosing the right University, the correct profession and living in the right neighborhood.
+Marrying the right man is as important as choosing the right University, the correct profession and living in the right neighbourhood.
 It’s also a great way of furnishing your new home.

 When an American girl is going to marry, she’ll invite five hundred close friends and will spend weeks deciding who should sit where and next to whom.
-The wedding has to be the biggest and the best of all time, and she’ll happily go into debt to tell the world, “I’ve got the right man” Americans in general have the bloody cheek to create a wedding list of overpriced household appliances and other goodies, even being kind enough to list the shops where you can buy the items.
+The wedding has to be the biggest and the best of all time, and she’ll happily go into debt to tell the world, “I’ve got the right man” Americans, in general, have the bloody cheek to create a wedding list of overpriced household appliances and other goodies, even being kind enough to list the shops where you can buy the items.
 Depending on which item on the list you choose will determine if you get ringside seats at the reception, or end up being seated close to the toilet on a table with their great uncle who emigrated to the USA from Germany in July 1945.

 4. Dutch and American girls and smoking